Experienced Spokane Motorcycle Accident Attorneys Ready To Assist You

 In Washington, helmets are required for all motorcycle riders.
 Helmets can take many forms to comply with the law but must meet the requirements of the Department of Transportation.
 If the motorcycle does not have a windshield, the driver must also have safety glasses/goggles/or face shield approved by the Washington state patrol.
 Washington motorcyclists are also required to outfit their bike with a horn, left and right mirrors, a muffler, a certain height of handlebars or grips on the bike, and head and tail lights to illuminate the road for them in low light conditions.
 As with any hobby, start by getting the proper gear for you and your bike.

 The next thing you need is a motorcycle endorsement.
 You must either complete a course to do this or take a knowledge and riding skill test.
 Just like driving a car, you have to show that you know the laws and have the skills to be safe on the road.

-Another important investment you need to make is the investment of insurance.
+Another important investment you need to make is the investment in insurance.
 You are required by Washington state to carry insurance on your motorcycle.
 The better your insurance, the more you can recover if you are in an accident.
 If you are riding a motorcycle, your chances of being in an accident are higher; therefore, you should get the best insurance you can afford.

 Hopefully, you will stay safe out there, and if you don’t, our skilled Spokane motorcycle accident lawyer is here to consult with you.